LowikC/kaggle_yelp_restaurant_photo_classification/doc/NOTES.md

 10. Extracted CNN features from caffenet and googlenet

+11. Trained independent logistic regression classifier on extracted features
+  1. Optimize hyperparameters on f1-score.

-## Ideas
+## Ideas/Todos
+* Integrate correlation between attributes
+  * for each label, predict it from others labels probability
+  * check how to add prior knowledge in a better way
+  * a possibility is to trained in cascade, starting with the easier attributes and then add the prediction of previous attributes to the CNN features.

+* Trained classifier at instance level and merge after
+  * Check how to aggregate prediction to business

+* Try to separe instances inside a business group
+  * Check if similarity measure could help

-* Train multilabel CNN (finetune caffenet) with CrossEntropyLoss
+* Check multilabel CNN (finetune caffenet) with CrossEntropyLoss

-*
-Extract features from pretrained CNN
+* Extract features from pretrained CNN
-  * caffenet, fc6 and fc7
-  * googlenet
   * resnet (check license)

+* Try other models for prediction from CNN features
+  * XGBoost, ...

 * Ensemble of several models
-  * Finetuned CNN
+  * Majority vote
-  * Prediction on from features (LRm XGBoost?)
-  * Prediction from other labels
-    * Predict labels (CNN)
+  * Stacking
-    * for each label, predict it from others labels probability
-    * check how to add prior knowledge in a better way

-* We d
+  * ...